Skip navigation

 Play

-The Forest School Play Project was an adventurous nature-based play programme that brought an array of learning opportunities for three-year-olds children, their families and the early years workforce.
+The Forest School Play Project was an adventurous nature-based play programme that brought an array of learning opportunities for three-year-olds, their families and the early years workforce.

 Based on the Forest School model, it was redesigned by Better Start Bradford and Get Out More to meet the needs of this younger age group.
 Get Out More delivered the project from 2018 to 2024.
 Watch the beautiful video above for a flavour of the project and the benefits it has brought.